-Curator, Atlantic Provinces Archaeology
+Curator, Eastern Archaeology

 Dr. Betts’ technical specialty is zooarchaeology, the study of animal remains from archaeological sites.
 His current research focuses on maritime hunter-gatherers and their complex economic, ideological and social relationships with the animals they exploited.
 With colleagues from Idaho State University, he has developed a virtual faunal reference collection, VZAP, which provides high-resolution 2D and 3D images of northern vertebrate skeletons.
 He also recently curated the award-winning exhibit, Tombs of Eternity.